 Make such engagements so reverberating such that your employees who work remotely feel a part of it.

-Introducing new employees with a warm welcome has been a part of company traditions and it still works the best.
+Introducing new employees with a warm welcome has been a part of company traditions and is still one of the best tips to build remote work culture.

 Encourage the existing employees and team members to involve new employees, get in touch with them and get to know them better.
 On the other hand, you can ask the new employees to share a few words about themselves, their hobbies.
 You can even assign a buddy to a new employee for improved engagement.